-Christine Stegling has played an active role on HIV, international development and human right for the past 20 years.
-Prior to her role as executive director as Frontline AIDS, Christine led the International Treatment Preparedness Coalition from 2013 to 2015.
+Christine Stegling has played an active role on HIV, international development and human rights for the past 20 years.
+Prior to her role as executive director at Frontline AIDS, Christine led the International Treatment Preparedness Coalition from 2013 to 2015.

 Christine headed the International HIV/AIDS Alliance’s work on human rights between 2009 and 2013 and led the organisation’s team of technical experts.